pfrivas/School_District_Analysis/README.md

 - - For the updated reading scores click here:[Updated Reading Scores](https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/Average%20Reading%20Score%20in%20each%20grade%20level%20at%20each%20school.png)

 **Scores by school spending?**
--  There was a slight change in the scores by school spending groups scores for the $630-644 per student grouping as this is where Thomas High School is grouped, however the change is almost negligible because it's a change of less than 0.1%
+-  There was a slight change in the scores by school spending groups scores for the $630-644 per student grouping as this is where Thomas High School is grouped
+-  The change is almost negligible because it's a change of less than 0.1%

 *Scores by Spending (Original)*
 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/Performance%20by%20Spending%20Original.png>